 History of Coffee

-The history of coffee has been documented as early as the tenth century AD, where its use was largely restricted to the native beans of Ethiopia.
-Here highlanders first farmed the coffee plant, however, it was the Arabs who saw the trading potential and sold the beans to northern Africa where mass-cultivation occurred.
+The history of coffee has been documented as early as the tenth century AD, where its use was largely restricted to Ethiopia’s native beans.
+Here highlanders first farmed the coffee plant.
+However, the Arabs saw the trading potential and sold the beans to northern Africa where mass-cultivation occurred.
 Early 14th Century explorers upon seeing the coffee drinking in the near east labelled it as a drug, reporting the many medicinal benefits from consumption in the morning.
-From there, the beans entered the European and Indian markets in the 17th Century, where the popularity of the coffee became widespread, as the “the wine of Arabia”
+From there, the beans entered the European and Indian markets in the 17th Century, where the popularity of the coffee became widespread, as the “the wine of Arabia.”